Alice, Darling: Plot

 Back in the cottage, the women repair their friendship and have a good time.
 Alice starts opening up to her friends, even at one point telling them that Simon never hurt her physically but eventually admitting Simon subjected her to emotional abuse.
 Alice stops responding to Simon's messages, leading him to show up unannounced with grocery bags in hand.
 That evening at a very tense dinner, Simon pulls out a newspaper showing the news that the body of the missing girl was found.
 Alice takes out the lipstick and says what she thinks about it.
 Simon condescendingly attempts to shut her down.

 The next morning, Alice packs and leaves the cottage with Simon, surprising her friends.
 On the way to the main road, Simon stops his car at a junction allowing a long line of cyclists to pass.
 Sophie catches up with the car and breaks the back windshield using a maul.
 Alice gets out and locks eyes with Sophie, signalling to her friend that she does not want to go with Simon.
 Simon meanwhile demands for Alice to get back into the car, but she firmly declines.
 Tess steps in between Simon and Alice forcing Simon to give up.
 He walks back to the car and aggressively throws Alice's possessions out before driving away.

-The film concludes with Alice riding the paddle board and taking a dive into the lake.
+As the women continue their break, Alice rides the paddle board and takes a dive into the lake.